Projects

 FUTURE DELTAS: FLOOD-PREP (2017-2018)

-This seed money project explores resilience of historic inner city areas.
+This seed money project explores resilience of historic inner-city areas.
 An international workshop and a special issue are core activities.
+The project volume is approximately 15,000 Euro.

 LANDac II (2016-2018)

 The LANDacademy (LANDac) deals with the link of "Land Governance" and sustainable spatial development.
 Thomas Hartmann organizes special sessions, leading to a special issue in Land Use Policy and a book project on "Property Rights and Climate Change".
-LANDac is financed by the Dutch Cadastre and the Dutch Ministry of Foreign Affairs.
+LANDac is financed by the Dutch Cadastre and the Dutch Ministry of Foreign Affairs; Thomas Hartmann is involved with a budget of 80,000 Euro (total budget: 2 million Euro).

 FUTURE DELTAS: FLOODLAND (2016-2017)

-In this seed-money project, Thomas Hartmann organized a workshop of the consortium FLOODLAND (see www.floodland.net) in Utrecht in April 2016, where a book project was prepared and a Horizon 2020 project proposal has been prepared on Land for Flood Risk Management.
+In this seed-money project, Thomas Hartmann organized a workshop of the consortium FLOODLAND in Utrecht in April 2016, where a book project was prepared and a Horizon 2020 project proposal was prepared on Land for Flood Risk Management.
+The seed money was 15,000 Euro.

 Cost Action INOGOV (2015-2018)